meson10/gottp/README.md

 Available URLs
 ==============

-You can visit http://{host}:{port}/urls to access the URLs exposed by your application.
+With backends powered by Gottp, consumers can simply access http://{host}:{port}/urls to fetch a json of all URLs exposed by the application.
+URLs are returned as a map of key: pattern where the key is the human-readable-identifier provided at the time of constructing URLS and the pattern is the URL regular expression pattern.

+This helps in preventing hard coding of endpoints where consumers can fetch the URLs at application start time and reconstruct URLs using the indentifiers.

 Sample Output: